hoaitn120282/qs-repository/README.md

 The base of repository for sequelize on QSoft starter kit

+## Install prerequisites
+This library develop base on Sequelize then you should install Sequelize before use this package.
+`npm install --save sequelize`

 ## How to install qs-repository

 - open package.json and adding the following: